keMoleseng/covid-data/README.md

 ## Getting Started

+First, clone the solution to your local machine.

-First, run the development server:
+Second , run the development server:

 ```bash
 npm run dev